Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Optical Light Curve Analysis

 \subsection{GRB 200412B}

-The Fermi Gamma-Ray Space Telescope triggered on this long GRB at 09:08:40 UT on 12 Apr 2020 (BTJD 1951.8816; \citealt{fermi_gcn}).
-The fluence (10--1000 keV) was estimated to be 8.00\,$\pm$\,0.04 $\times\,10^{-5}$ erg\,cm$^{-2}$, and the $T_{\rm 90} \sim\,6$\,s \citep{fermi_gbm_properties_gcn}.
-An afterglow was detected by Swift-XRT \citep{swift_xrt_afterglow} at the position listed in Table \ref{tab:tess_grb_info}.
-The localized afterglow lay within TESS's field of view for Sector 23, and TESS then observed it until it faded below the detection threshold.
-Further ground-based, multi-band optical measurements of the afterglow are given in \citet{200412b_late_time_optical}.
+The Fermi Gamma-Ray Space Telescope triggered on this long GRB at 09:08:40 UT on 12 Apr 2020 (BTJD 1951.88161; \citealt{fermi_gcn}).
+The fluence (10--1000 keV) was 8.00\,$\pm$\,0.04 $\times\,10^{-5}$ erg\,cm$^{-2}$ \citep{fermi_gbm_properties_gcn}.
+An afterglow was detected by Swift-XRT \citep{swift_xrt_afterglow}; this afterglow fell within TESS's field of view for Sector 23, as well as the Northern Continuous Viewing Zone---it was observed from Sectors 14--26.
+Significant ground-based follow-up was performed by multiple observatories after the initial discovery of an optical transient by \citet{200412b_master,200412b_master_amur}; these observations were reported by \citet{200412b_tautenburg_gcn,mondy_terskol_abao_200412b,200412b_late_time_gcn, mitsume_200412b_gcn,moskvitin_200412b,xin_200412b}, among others.
+The measurements from the Devasthal Optical Telescope were published in Table 1 of \citet{200412b_late_time_optical}.